CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/problems/Check-for-balanced-tree.md

 ## Time Complexity

-O(N), where N is the number of nodes in the tree.
+$O(N)$, where N is the number of nodes in the tree.
 The function visits each node once.

 ## Space Complexity

-O(h), where h is the height of the tree.
+$O(h)$, where h is the height of the tree.
 This is due to the recursive stack space used during the depth-first traversal.

 ## Resources